-In general, the positive relationship between abundance-based (Bray-Curtis) β-deviation and community size in both regions is in line with our expectations.
+The positive relationship between abundance-based β-deviation and community size in both regions is in line with our expectations.
 The positive slope and values of β-deviation indicate that the variation in community structure among streams increased with community size more than what was expected under random assembly.
 Thus, in terms of which genera were more abundant or less abundant, and more aggregated or less aggregated, communities within the same watershed differed from each other more than expected by chance, especially in mid to large communities.
 As dispersal within watersheds was likely not limited, this positive relationship indicates that niche selection was sufficient to cause non-random variations in genera relative abundance and aggregation patterns among large communities.
-We suggest that as community size increases, demographic stochasticity becomes less important and selection determines which species are more abundant locally and widely distributed within the metacommunity.
+We suggest that as community size increases, demographic stochasticity becomes less important and niche selection determines which species are more abundant locally and widely distributed within the metacommunity.
 In this case, small random variations in the number of individuals of relatively abundant genera occurring in larger communities, which can only be detected with abundance-based β-diversity metrics, do not result in major changes in genus occurrence.

-Indeed, although small communities had (Raup-Crick) β-deviations values close to random assembly expectations, as we expected, the relationship between incidence-based β-deviation and community size was negative in Brazil.
-This result contradicts our expectations and indicates that the genus composition of streams harboring mid to large communities in tropical watersheds is less dissimilar (negative values of β-deviation) than patterns predicted by random assembly – i.e., these communities share more genera than expected.
+Although small communities had incidence-based β-deviations values close to random assembly expectations, as we expected, the relationship between β-deviation and community size was negative in Brazil.
+This result contradicts our expectations and indicates that the genus composition of streams harboring mid to large communities in tropical watersheds is less dissimilar (negative values of incidence-based β-deviation) than patterns predicted by random assembly – i.e., these communities share more genera than expected.
 In general, communities can be less dissimilar than random expectations in at least two cases.
-First, dissimilarity should be low when niche selection is spatially constant, as the environment maximizes the fitness of a few species (Vellend 2016).
-Within watershed land cover influences the structure of stream communities (Hynes 1975, Allan 2004, Roque et al. 2010, Siqueira et al. 2015).
-Within watershed environmental heterogeneity was weakly and positively related with β-deviation only in Finland, where community sizes are on average five-fold larger than in tropical streams (Heino et al. 2018).
+First, dissimilarity should be low when niche selection is spatially constant, as the environment maximizes the fitness of a few species (Vellend 2016). watershed environmental heterogeneity was weakly and positively related with incidence-based β-deviation in Finland only, where community sizes are on average five-fold larger than in tropical streams (Heino et al. 2018).
 This suggests a tendency towards environmental determinism; the higher the environmental variation within watersheds, the higher their β-deviation.
-Thus, it is likely that even the large size of boreal communities was not allow making good predictions in this regard.
-Thus, it is likely that even the large size of boreal communities was not sufficient to allow niche selection to be the main driver of spatial variation in genus composition among those communities.
+However, our sample size does not sufficient to allow niche selection to be the main driver of spatial variation in genus composition among those communities.
+Alternatively, we might have failed to measure key abiotic and biotic variables (e.g., biological interactions) underlying community variation, or despite including key correlates of beta diversity, our snapshot analysis might not have been enough to represent the complexity of all mechanisms involved in niche selection in watersheds.